GetPageSpeed/buildstrap/README.md

 # buildstrap

+> See central hub for the end‑to‑end build system: `builder-scripts/docs/system-overview.md`

 Bootstrap generation of CircleCI config.yml for RPM builds of the latest OS releases.
 Creates `generated_config.yml` that builds and deploys RPM against supported OS versions.